awsdocs/aws-control-tower-guide/doc_source/governance-drift.md

 ### Resolution<a name="drift-scp-update-resolution"></a>

 When this type of drift occurs in an OU with up to 300 accounts, you can resolve it by:
-+ Navigating to the OU in the AWS Control Tower console to re\-register the OU \(fastest option\)\.
++ Navigating to the **Organization** page in the AWS Control Tower console to re\-register the OU \(fastest option\)\.
 For more information, see [Register an existing organizational unit with AWS Control Tower](importing-existing.md)\.
 + Updating your landing zone \(slower option\)\.
-For more information, see [Update Your Landing Zone](configuration-updates.md#update-controltower)\.
+For more information, see [Update Your Landing Zone](update-controltower.md)\.

 When this type of drift occurs in an OU with more than 300 accounts, resolve it by updating your landing zone\.
-For more information, see [Update Your Landing Zone](configuration-updates.md#update-controltower)\.
+For more information, see [Update Your Landing Zone](update-controltower.md)\.

 ## SCP Attached to Managed OU<a name="drift-scp-attached-ou"></a>